vd Brink Home Automations

 content: ""

-You need the boolean sensor frontdoor_detection_mode for this condition.
+You need the boolean helper sensor frontdoor_detection_mode for this condition.

 # Sourcecode by vdbrink.github.io